What is a Charitable Gift Annuity and how does a Gift Annuity work?

 Based on their ages, they know they will receive a Gift Annuity rate of 6.6 percent.
 That means they will receive annual annuity payments of $330 for their lifetimes.
 Since a portion of the Gift Annuity is a charitable contribution, the couple also gets an additional $1965 income tax deduction for the year they established the gift.
 And, they enjoy even more tax savings.
 A little more than half of their annual $330 payment, $204, is tax free.

 After Jim’s death, Kathleen will continue to receive her regular payments.
-After her death, the remaining balance on the couple’s Gift Annuity will go to Concordia Life Care Community.
+After her death, the remaining balance on the couple’s Gift Annuity will go to Concordia Life Plan Community.

 In general, annuity payments and the amount that eventually goes to the designated charity are based on life expectancy.
 If the Lord calls Jim and Kathleen home at the age of their life expectancy, about half of the couple’s original $5000 goes to their designated charity.
 If they die before their life expectancy age, a larger amount goes to the charity.
 If they live beyond their life expectancy, the charity receives less.